vhouchouas/membership-scripts/README.md

 TODO
 ====
-- retrieve HelloAso registrations starting from "lastSuccessfulRun minus 1h" to avoid losing registrations because of the delay of their API
 - enhance use of composer:
 -- don't require a manual step: let the deploy script do that -- retrieve phpunit from composer archives